itsashleyooi/snake-game/README.md

 For mac users:
 - Open terminal
 - locate the .py file
-- type python snake-game.py in terminal
+- type "python snake-game.py" in terminal